EliCarenza/Eleventy-DaisyUI-Template/README.md

 # Eleventy-DaisyUI-Template
-A custom template for Eleventy using DaisyUI for styling.
+A custom responsive template for Eleventy using DaisyUI.

 ## Other custom features
 - Custom 404 page
 - Automatic copyright year - never have to update it again
 - Theme control with DaisyUI, and a theme switcher
+- About page
+- Demo contact form page
+- Mobile support in the header

 ### Coming soon:
 - Font Awesome
-- Contact form template

 ## How to use this template
 1. Clone this repository
 2. Run `npm install`
-3. Modify the content in the `src` folder - be sure to update the `_data/site.json5` file with your information
+3. Modify the content in the `src` folder - be sure to update the `_data/site.json5` file with your site's information
-4. Run `npx start` to start the development server and test your changes
+4. Run `npm start` to start the development server and test your changes
-5. Run `npx build` to build the project - the output will be in the `_site` folder
+5. Run `npm build` to build the project - the output will be in the `_site` folder

 ### More information